juychen/juychen.github.io/docs/2_Setup/SetupCloud9.md

 df --human-readable
 ```

-The root file-system should now show 99GB.
+The root file system should now show 99GB.

 ```shell
 Filesystem      Size  Used Avail Use% Mounted on